arduino/docs-content/content/hardware/04.pro/shields/portenta-cat-m1-nb-iot-gnss-shield/tutorials/cheat-sheet/cheat-sheet.md

 }
 ```

-The available frequency band for the shield's cellular connectivity configuration can be found in the previous [Frequency Band section](#frequency-bands).
+Please check how the frequency band configuration works briefly within the [Available Frequency Bands section](#available-frequency-bands).
+The list of available frequency bands for the shield's cellular connectivity configuration can also be found in the previous [section](#available-frequency-bands).

 #### Send a HTTP GET Request and Receive Data